jefthepogi/source-website/README.md

 ```

-Wrangler will host the built static site and execute scripts located in the `/functions` directory simultaneously.
+Cloudflare will host the built static site and execute scripts located in the `/functions` directory simultaneously.

 ## Database Schema Setup